Mihails-Birjukovs/Low_C-SNR_Particle_Detection/README.md

 A Wolfram Mathematica image processing code for particle flow images with low SNR/CNR.
 Originally developed for high-FPS neutron imaging in liquid metal in presence of "phantom particles" stemming from correlated noise.

-The methodology, implementation and applications are showcased in the following articles:
+The methodology, implementation, applications and validation are showcased in the following articles:
 "Particle tracking velocimetry in liquid gallium flow about a cylindrical obstacle"
 https://link.springer.com/article/10.1007/s00348-022-03445-2
 "Particle tracking velocimetry and trajectory curvature statistics for particle-laden liquid metal flow in the wake of a cylindrical obstacle"